Removing Strata Committee Members in NSW: Full Legal Guide + Free Tool

 Removing a committee member from their position should be considered a last resort due to the potential divisiveness and reputational impact it can have on your strata body corporate.
 It’s important to carefully weigh the situation and explore all other avenues before initiating such a significant action.
 Here’s a guide to consider alternative solutions:

-• Direct Communication: Often, issues can be resolved by simply discussing them.
+• Direct Communication: Often, common strata disputes can be resolved by simply discussing them.
 If a committee member’s behaviour is causing concerns, a direct conversation might clarify misunderstandings or provide the individual with feedback on their role and responsibilities.
 This discussion could be facilitated by an appropriate representative from the committee.

 • Mediation Services: Engaging a neutral third party to mediate can help resolve conflicts without the need for drastic measures.
 Under many organisational rules, such as the model constitution, mediation is a required first step before further actions can be taken.
 Mediation aims to find a mutually agreeable solution and is often successful in resolving disputes without further escalation.

-• Waiting Out the Term: Committee members typically serve for a predetermined term, usually ending at the next Annual General Meeting (AGM).
+• Waiting Out the Term: Committee members typically serve for a predetermined term, usually ending at the next AGM.
 If a committee member’s term is nearing its end, and the issues aren’t severely impacting the association’s function, it may be practical to wait until the next election.
 This allows for the natural conclusion of their term without the need for formal removal.

 • Non-Re-election: If the issue arises close to the term’s end, the association could opt not to re-elect the member.
 This passive approach avoids the confrontation of a removal process and allows the member to complete their term, thereby minimising potential conflict or disruption within the organisation.